 - Your customers complain that they are sometimes unable to reach your e-commerce servers.
-You suspect that the frequent changes in your BGP routing policies might be the reason and you would like to implement a mechanism that enables you to perform nondisruptive changes in routing policies.
-Unfortunately, your service providers run a Cisco IOS release that does not support BGP route refresh functionality. - In this exercise, you will configure soft reconfiguration to enable nondisruptive changes in BGP routing policies. - Figure 1 displays the required BGP connectivity within your workgroup, as well as the BGP sessions with two different service providers.
+You suspect that the frequent changes in your BGP routing policies might be the reason, and you would like to implement a mechanism that enables you to perform nondisruptive changes in routing policies.
+Unfortunately, your service providers run a Cisco IOS release that does not support BGP route refresh functionality. - In this activity, you will configure soft reconfiguration to enable nondisruptive changes in BGP routing policies.